made2591/blog.madeddu.xyz/_posts/2017-12-20-neuralnetwork.md

 ---

 ### History
 We can date the birth of artificial neural networks in 1958, with the introduction of Perceptron [^rosen] by Frank Rosenblatt.
 It was the first algorithm created to reproduce the biological neuron.
-Conceptually, the easier perceptron that you might think of is made of a single neuron: when it’s exposed to a stimulus, it provides a binary response, just as would a biological neuron.
+Conceptually, the easier perceptron that you might think of is made of a single neuron: when it's exposed to a stimulus, it provides a binary response, just as would a biological neuron.

 ![ann](https://pbs.twimg.com/media/DPtxHXKW4AEcLyc.jpg)